Scott Eastwood: Personal life

-In August 2016, Scott opened up to the media about the death of his former girlfriend, Jewel Brangman, who was killed on September 7, 2014, by a faulty airbag during a minor car accident.
+In August 2017, Eastwood opened up to the media about the death of his former girlfriend, Jewel Brangman, who was killed on September 7, 2014, by a faulty Takata airbag.
+The airbag exploded in her face after a minor automobile accident in her 2001 Honda Civic.
+Metal shrapnel from the explosion severed her carotid artery.

-Eastwood learned Brazilian jiu-jitsu after the late Paul Walker got him into martial arts.
+Eastwood learned Brazilian jiu-jitsu after Paul Walker got him into martial arts.

-Eastwood has opened up about his experiences in Hollywood and compared it to being "in a circus."
-He stated that "It's an amazing circus at times, but living on the road, I think it would be tough.
+In 2022, Eastwood spoke about his experiences in Hollywood and compared it to being "in a circus."
+He stated "it's an amazing circus at times, but living on the road, I think it would be tough.
 I don't have a family yet, but I want that someday, and I think about what that would look like with kids and being away from them.
 That worries me."